 3. Using Command Prompt

-Once the command prompt has been opened, type the below command and press the Enter button to open the Task Manager.
+Once the command prompt is open, type the following command and press the Enter key to open the Task Manager:

 4. Using Run Command

-taskmgr and press the Enter button to open Windows Task Manager.
+taskmgr, and hit the Enter key to open the Windows Task Manager.

 5. From File Explorer

-Once the file explorer has been opened, navigate to the following location:
+Once the file explorer is open, navigate to the following location:

-Obviously, if you want to open the Task Manager as an administrator, right-click on the application and select the option “Run as administrator.”
+If you want to open the Task Manager as an administrator, use a right-click on the application and select the option “Run as administrator.”

 Once the security screen has been opened, select the “Task Manager” option.
 This action will open the Task Manager.
-This method is pretty helpful if your system is unresponsive for whatever reason.
+This method is highly helpful if your system hangs, freezes or becomes unresponsive for any reason.